ThelilJannah/ThelilJannah/README.md

 ## 👋 Whoami?
-I am an **Entry-level** Cybersecurity Analyst with focus on **Security operations**, **basic incident handling** & **forensics**.
+I am an **entry-level** Cybersecurity Analyst with focus on **security operations**, **basic incident handling**, **forensics** and web application penetration testing.
 I am also a final-year studnet at Ahmadu Bello University.
-I have a strong foundation in log, phishing, malware and packet analysis and solid experience through labs and CTFs.
+I have a strong foundation in log, phishing, malware, packet analysis & purple team ops with solid experience through labs and CTFs.

 ## 🌟 Let's Connect!